glpittet/salazar-gang.github.io/index.md

     <figcaption><a href="https://www.theguardian.com/world/2019/dec/09/finland-anoints-sanna-martin-34-as-worlds-youngest-serving-prime-minister"><em>Figure 5.</em></a> Sanna Marin, 34 years old, is the world's youngest serving prime minister (Finland).</figcaption>
 </figure>
 </div>

+However, we would like to emphasize the fact that using a positive/negative model maybe **wasn't the most appropriated model to classify climate change-related quotes**.
+In fact, even if we can see some tendencies that could make sense, most categories of speakers' characteristics have as many positive quotes as negative ones.
+Therefore, it is really hard based on these data to conclude whether in fact some of the features could influence the opinion on climate change.
+Maybe using a model based on **optimist vs pessimist** would have made more sense in the case of the topic of climate change.
+Unfortunaetly, we didn't have the time to test this other model (and that's sad).

 # References